-“Falling forward is the ability to get back up after you’ve been knocked down, learn from your mistake, and move forward in a better direction.” – John C. Maxwell
+“Failing forward is the ability to get back up after you’ve been knocked down, learn from your mistake, and move forward in a better direction.” – John C. Maxwell

 Depending on our beliefs surrounding failure, we may give up trying something again after we fail at it, not wanting to look foolish, weak, or stupid.
 OR, we may use the experience as fuel and encouragement to try again, believing we will get better at the thing we failed at, each time we try again.
 Choosing to be an unconquerable, resilient, indomitable, persistent and relentless soul, not caring about how we look more than we care about the desired end result, can be a useful and empowering tool!

 When my three sons were younger, and when I was less experienced as a human and as a father, my belief system would have led me to scream and yell and become extremely upset.
 I would have used fear and become very angry and showed that anger in order to convey my displeasure and try to control and manipulate my boys into working harder, trying different things, or getting a better grade next time.
 This is one approach I have used in the past.
 It is sometimes effective, but lacks emotional maturity and compassion.
+It destroys opportunities to cultivate a relationship in which trust, compassion, respect, and love can thrive.

 One of my sons once failed the first quarter of a science class in High School.
 This time I decided to take another approach, simply because I have been exposing myself to new belief systems and ways of thinking, through reading books and listening to people who I view as smarter, wiser, and more knowledgeable, experienced and successful than me.
 Come to find out, there are a lot of those people out there.
 I honestly wish I would have come to this realization much sooner in life, rather than believing that my way was the best and only way, and that I didn’t need to change, improve, grow, progress, or evolve, because I already had everything figured out.